-Eligible 2021 NC high school graduates may have their tuition and fees covered for up to two years
+Eligible 2020 and 2021 NC high school graduates may have their tuition and fees covered for up to two years

-The Longleaf Commitment is a grant program for eligible 2021 North Carolina high school graduates who will attend Wilson Community College starting in the Fall 2021 semester.
+The Longleaf Commitment grant program has expanded eligibility criteria to include students who graduated from North Carolina high schools in 2020 or 2021, and who will attend Wilson Community College as a new student starting in the Spring 2022 semester.
 High school students may be eligible to receive this grant – not a loan – for tuition and fees toward a degree or to attain transfer credit.

 Full-time eligible students are guaranteed to receive $700 to $2,800 per year, for a total of two years.
 Less than full-time students may receive a partial award.
 The Longleaf Commitment Grant Program ends at the conclusion of the 2023 spring semester.
 Wilson Community College estimates about 90% of 2021 high school graduates will qualify.